Home page

 Autora do romance American Bar publicado pela Ed.
 América Literária, em 2006

-da peça Take Me With You, escrita em parceria com o
+e da peça Take Me With You, escrita em parceria com o dramaturgo italiano

 Mario Fratti, publicada nos EUA pela S.S.Literary Agency em 2011.